 - Preheat oven to 350 degrees F. Prepare a 9 X 5-inch bread pan by greasing it with butter and lightly flouring it.

-- In a small bowl, toss 3/4 of the blueberries with the 1 teaspoon flour.
-This help to prevent them from sinking in the batter.
+In a small bowl, toss 3/4 of the blueberries with the 1 teaspoon flour.
+This helps to prevent them from sinking in the batter.

 - In a large bowl, whisk together the flour, sugar, baking powder, baking soda, nutmeg, and salt.

-- In a medium bowl, mix together the bananas, eggs, melted butter and buttermilk.
+In a medium bowl, mix together the bananas, eggs, melted butter and milk.

 - Add wet ingredients to dry and mix until just incorporated.